Bedrock-OSS/bedrock-wiki/docs/items/custom-armor.md

 As you can see from the comments, there is a lot there but really all we are doing is listening out for something then making sure we only filter the results we care about then relay on an event.

-> The event can be called anything but it is often better to have it more specific, incase you end up having multiple similar events etc, also it can help finding if you have multiple sections to it, i.e I could search on "armour_sets" and find all events related to it.
+The event can be called anything but it is often better to have it more specific, in case you end up having multiple similar events etc., also it can help finding if you have multiple sections to it, i.e. I could search for "armour_sets" and find all events related to it.
-> Then once you are done, in the same file we decide what we want to do with the event, which we put into our `events` section.
+Then once you are done, in the same file we decide what we want to do with the event, which we put into our `events` section.

 <CodeHeader>BP/entities/player.json#events</CodeHeader>